AlexandreFenyo/net-monitor/README.md

 With `authNoPriv` and `authPriv`, you must define a value for the key `auth_algo`, among `MD5`, `SHA128`, `SHA224`, `SHA256`, `SHA384` and `SHA512`.

-With `authPriv`, you must also define a value for the key `auth_priv',  amoong
+With `authPriv`, you must also define a value for the key `auth_priv',  among